-- EFC (Expected Family Contribution): The EFC is used by financial aid staff to help determine your financial aid eligibility.
+- SAI (Student Aid Index): The SAI is used by financial aid staff to help determine your financial aid eligibility.
 The number itself is derived from the information reported on your FAFSA.
-It’s supposed to represent what your family can contribute toward college costs for one year, but does not define what you’ll actually end up paying.
-Read more about the EFC.
+It's supposed to represent what your family can contribute toward college costs for one year, but does not define what you'll actually end up paying.
+Read more about the SAI.

 - COA (Cost of Attendance): Each college and university has their own COA, which is their total cost for one year of college.
 Generally speaking, the cost of attendance includes both billable expenses (e.g. tuition, fees) and estimates for non-billable/indirect expenses (e.g. books, supplies, travel, and personal expenses).

 - FWS (Federal Work-Study): A form of financial aid that allows students to work part time on or near campus while in college, the FWS program provides students a paycheck throughout the year (like a normal job).
 Not all students qualify for FWS funds.
 Learn more about federal work-study.